zowe/docs-site/docs/whats-new/breaking-changes-v3.md

 ### Important updates

 The current API Gateway contains Authentication and Authorization Services.
 This service will be separated as a standalone service.
-This is the only API Mediation Layer service that needs z/OS directly
+This is the only API Mediation Layer service that needs z/OS directly.

 ## Application Framework

 ### Breaking changes

 * Updated Angular to Version 18 from Version 12.
-Apps built upon angular, exluding iframe apps, will need to be updated to be compatible with the V3 Desktop.
+Apps built upon Angular, excluding iframe apps, will need to be updated to be compatible with the V3 Desktop.

 ## CLI